obestwalter/obestwalter.github.io/README.md

 Hopefully installing lektor with pip and Python3 is possible soonish.
 Then lektor would just be a dependency of this project and I can write my helper scripts in Python3.

-The inbuilt pygments plugin has a bug (creates wrong class name 'highlight' instead of 'hll').
-I use my own stylesheet with adapted class name atm.
-Hint: list themes with `pygmentize -L` and generate css files with `pygmentize -S <theme name> -f html > <file name>.css`

 ## Workflow

 ### Create/publish/deploy content